 Building Healthy Communities: Reducing Health Disparities in Elementary Schools is a school-based program focused on addressing the social determinants of health that have contributed to wide disparities in many communities across Michigan.
-The program offers necessary resources and professional development to: facilitate a healthier school environment, assist educators in recognizing issues of trauma that children may be experiencing that could impact their education, improve the mental health of children, increase school attendance and academic achievement, and reduce childhood obesity.

-It's targeted toward schools in Michigan communities highlighted by state and national data that illustrates rampant disparities in health, COVID-19 cases, education and the economy.
+The program offers necessary resources and professional development to: facilitate a healthier school environment, assist educators in recognizing issues of trauma that children may be experiencing that could impact their education, improve the mental health of children, increase school attendance and academic achievement, and reduce communities highlighted by state and national data that illustrates rampant disparities in health, COVID-19 cases, education and the economy.